-Sidestepping four common mistakes can help social sector organizations develop successful, action-oriented performance and outcome measures that save time, money, and increase impact.
+Sidestepping four common mistakes that account for why measurement efforts fail can help social sector organizations develop successful, action-oriented performance and outcome measures that save time, money, and increase impact.

 Creating high-performance measurement cultures in the social sector leads to greater efficiency, effectiveness, revenues and overall impact.
 These are cultures where decisions are based upon real-time measures related to an organization’s desired outcomes (i.e. client’s change in behavior or improvement in indicators of family stability).